L5dxb/derive-protocol/README.md

 In the initial phase, Derive will support positions on Ding, ETH and BUSD.

+The [Honeycomb Market's](https://honeycomb.market/) oracle services are used to provide underlying ticker data.

 ## Dependencies
 This project uses Node.js version 8.10.0 - 8.11.3.